CashewFinance/CASHEW-TOKEN/README.md

 This ensures an already minute supply is always reduced while demand is on the rise.

-CASHEW FINANCE will implement several protocols in the the future, all geared at raising demand and reducing the amount of Cashew tokens(CASH) in circulation.
+CASHEW will implement several protocols in the the future, all geared at raising demand and reducing the amount of Cashew tokens(CASH) in circulation.

 etherscan  contract address: